GameDevRichtofen-G/GameEngine-ConsoleCS/README.md

 `bool` `Can_render` : A variable that determines whether that render engine can render `Main_class` or not

 `bool` `spawn` : if false, this class will be destroyed.

-.
+`bool` `Physics` : Defines whether class needs physic or not

+`float` `Gravity` : Force of the gravity
+`float` `Velocity` : The speed and direction of an object as it falls under the influence of gravity .

 `List of String List` `shape` : Defines the structure of a class and how the rendering engine processes it for rendering visuals. `Example : `